DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 ## SD Interface EDI Releases

-### 7.0.8
+### 7.1.0

 #### Enhancements

-- AppSource App - A new event OnBeforeItemParseFailure was added to codeunit 43012017 SDY EDI PO.
+- AppSource App - A new event OnBeforeItemParseFailure was added to Codeunit 43012017 SDY EDI PO.
 Conf.
 Batch.

+- AppSource App - A new event OnBeforeReleaseSalesOrder was added to Codeunit 43012003 SDY EDI Import Manager.

 - AppSource App - Changes were made to the Export File routine surfaced in the SD Interface EDI Setup Card.

 - AppSource App - A change was made to the import of Assisted Data Setup.

+- AppSource App - A change was made to the licence expiry notification.
+The logic for checking for expiry dates was reworked.

+- AppSource App - Enhancements were made to the App Request Subscription page.

+- AppSource App - ToolTips were updated in the About, Product Activation, and Tenant Subscription pages.

+- AppSource App - Additional phrases were added as search phrases for the SD Interface EDI pages.

 ### 7.0.7

 #### Enhancements